omarvegaabreu/unit-4-game/readme.md

 - The game restarts whenever the player wins or loses.

-  - When the game begins again, the player should see a new random number.
+  - When the game begins again, the player will see a new random number.
 Also, all the crystals will have four new hidden values.
 Of course, the user's score (and score counter) will reset to zero.

-- The app should show the number of games the player wins and loses.
+- The app will show the number of games the player wins and loses.
 To that end, do not refresh the page as a means to restart the game.

+### Technologies used:

+-HMLT
+-CSS
+-JQUERY